mattrtaylor71/instaScrape/lambda/README.md

 The Next.js app will automatically invoke this Lambda function when `/api/scrape` is called.
 Make sure to set:

 - `SCRAPE_LAMBDA_FUNCTION_NAME`: The name of your Lambda function
-- `AWS_REGION`: The AWS region where the Lambda is deployed
+- `LAMBDA_REGION`: The AWS region where the Lambda is deployed